BrunaLab/hipergator-targets-ssh/README.md

 3. Edit the `slurm_clustermq.tmpl` file if needed (but don't touch the wildcards in double curly braces) and then copy it to HiperGator with `scp slurm_clustermq.tmpl username@hpg.rc.ufl.edu:slurm_clustermq.tmpl`

 ## Run `targets` workflow
 To run this example workflow, you can either run `targets::tar_make_clustermq()` in the console, or use the "Jobs" feature of RStudio to run the `start_job.R` script as a local job---this keeps the console from being tied up waiting for the jobs to run on the cluster.
+You can watch the progress of the pipeline with `tar_watch()`.

 ## Note
 If you only want certain targets to run on Hipergator, you can control this with the `deploy` argument to `tar_options_set()` and `tar_target()`.
 Targets with `deploy = "main"` will  run locally and targets with `deploy = "worker"` will run on Hipergator.
 Set the default behavior with `tar_options_set()` inside of `_targets.R` and then adjust individual targets as needed.
 See `_targets.R` for an example and see the [`targets` manual](https://books.ropensci.org/targets/hpc.html#advanced) for more detail.
 Note that you will still have to wait for remote targets to finish running for the pipeline to finish, so if any targets take a very long time to run, [this alternative approach](https://github.com/BrunaLab/hipergator-targets) might be better.